 You need to boil the potatoes for about 10-15 minutes before you smash them.
 That said, every stovetop runs differently and potatoes come in all shapes in sizes.
 Therefore, you should use the fork test to see if they are tender and easily pierced before removing them.

 No, you cannot freeze smashed potatoes.
 They don’t tend to thaw well and will lose their perfectly crispy texture upon reheating.

 More Potato Recipes to Try

-- Rinse potatoes.
+- Rinse the potatoes.
 Place them in a pot of salted water and boil until they are cooked.
 To check for doneness, gently poke a potato using a fork.

 - Line a baking sheet with parchment paper.
-Place cooked potatoes on the baking sheet, leaving plenty of space between each one.
+Place the cooked potatoes on the baking sheet, leaving plenty of space between each one.

 - Use a potato masher to smash each potato flat.

 - Brush each smashed potato with olive oil and sprinkle on some garlic salt.
 Broil the potatoes in the oven until they are golden brown and crispy.